mmaayylliiss/dotfiles/README.md

 2. Activate 🌈 Auto-Rainbow

 ### Firefox
-1. Log in
-2. Disable HTTP Cache when toolbox is open
+1. Disable HTTP Cache when toolbox is open
-3. Set Firefox as default browser
+2. Set Firefox as default browser
-4. Set Desktop as destination folder in *Downloads*
+3. Set Desktop as destination folder in *Downloads*

 ### Chrome
 1. Disable Chrome cache while DevTools is open